-Community Initiated Policy Priorities.
+Community Initiated.
 We are creating a platform for San Diegans to provide insight and expertise on how to solve community issues.

-Partner Driven Initiatives.
+Partner Initiated.
 We collaborate with organizations to advance each other’s shared goals and objectives—each shaped by a community-informed perspective.

-BCCA Initiated Campaigns.
+BCCA Initiated.
 We’re taking the long view.
 What is the future of our binational region, twenty, thirty, or more years into our future?
 What do we need to be a thriving global city?